Nancypatel1103/ComplianceClient/HA/ha.md

     ![image-20](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/b5dcb54c-2e9f-4c64-a33e-dcd22d749c30)

-21. Fill up the details to create interface.
+21. Fill up the details to create an interface.
     **Name**: Enter the **Name** for **Ex:eth0**.
     **Address**: Enter the **Address** for **Ex:192.168.1.101**.
     **Device**: Enter the **Device** for **Ex:eth0**.